丨SINCE 2019

 Technical & Storage Considerations

-From Amazon’s help pages—and, honestly, from day-to-day use—these limits feel like a way to keep the servers steady and respect digital rights management (DRM).
-A cap around 15–25 titles (often mentioned in community threads) helps stop bulk downloads across devices/accounts—the kind of spike that can bog the service down.
+From Amazon’s help pages—and, honestly, from day-to-day use—these limits feel like a mix of licensing rules and service stability.
+A cap around 15–25 titles (often mentioned in community threads) also discourages bulk downloading across multiple devices/accounts—the kind of spike that can bog the service down.

 Comparison with Other Platforms